 When looking at the submissions we’ve collected so far, aside from the incredible stories of growth and appreciation, something else stands out: Very few are about educators in the higher education system.

 For those of you in education, Inspired2Educate is a chance to say “thank you” by sharing your story of the teacher, administrator, or staff member who set the foundation for your life’s work.
-Whether that educator came into your life in middle school or post-grad, we hope you’ll share your story with us.
 It is so important that we keep these stories alive, offer our thanks, and pave the way forward for the next generation of educators.